What sciatica actually is

 Most patients notice significant improvement in 2–3 visits.
 The full 6-visit course is designed to fully decompress the nerve and address whatever caused the compression in the first place — weak core, muscle imbalance, movement dysfunction — so it doesn’t come back.

-If you complete all 6 visits, follow the home protocol, and don’t experience a meaningful improvement in your ability to do the activity pain was keeping you from — the next two visits are on us.
-No asterisks.
-No awkward conversations.
-No fine print.
+If you complete all 6 visits, follow the home protocol, and still cannot do the activity sciatic pain was keeping you from, the next two visits are on us.

 The difference between symptom relief and nerve decompression